 If you believe that you have been discriminated against you may make a claim that your rights have been denied.
-This claim or grievance may be filed with administration.
+This claim or grievance may be filed with the Title IX Coordinator.

 You will be asked to write down the actions, policies, or practices which you believe are discriminatory.
-You may receive help from the administration.
-Once you have filed your grievance, you will be asked to meet with those persons who would be involved in correcting the policies, practices or programs that you believe are discriminatory.
+You may receive help from Title IX Coordinator.
+Once you have filed your grievance, you will be asked to meet with the Title IX Investigator (those persons who would be involved in correcting the policies, practices or programs that you believe are discriminatory).
 If there is agreement that you were discriminated against, corrective action will be taken to restore your rights.
-If there is no agreement, you may appeal the grievance to higher authority.
+If there is not an agreement, you may appeal the grievance to higher authority.